materialsproject/MPenv/README.rst

    If the installation was successful, the system should find an executable.

-4. Request an environment from an administrator (currently Anubhav Jain).
+4. Request an environment from an administrator (currently Patrick Huck; backup Anubhav Jain).
 The current procedure is just to send an email with a requested environment name, e.g. "aj_vasp".
 A good environment name should look like "A_B" where "A" is your initials and "B" is some SHORT description that will help you remember what the environment is for. another example: "wc_surfaces".

 5. An administrator will create a suite of databases hosted at NERSC for you and send you back a directory, lets call this "aj_vasp_files". *Do not rename or change this directory in any way*.